 It’s worth noting here that the prices above factor in Auto Pay, or automatic bill payment.
 Without the discount each is $5 more per month.

 Customers interested in family plans or multiple lines can do so with discounted pricing.
 As of today Verizon Prepaid offers a discount of at least $10 per month, per line when adding a line with 3GB or more of data.
 It’s possible to mix and match based off of individual needs.

 - Add line with unlimited data, receive $20 discount per month

 Verizon Prepaid provides a handful of extras to its customers, including international calling and the ability to use allotted data overseas.

-Taking a look at the current lineup of Android phones offered through Verizon Prepaid we find familiar names from brands like LG, Samsung, and Motorola.
+Verizon Prepaid has a number of prepaid phone options, including those from familiar names from brands like LG, Samsung, and Motorola.
 There are also devices from the likes of ASUS, Kyocera, and Reliance Communications, too.

 For those looking to save money there are also a handful devices which are certified pre-owned, meaning they come with their own guarantee/warranty.

 If you’re in the market for a new phone under Verizon, be sure to check out our regularly updated guide on which devices are the best.

 You can often use your current phone to Verizon Prepaid, especially if it was previously paired with the standard Verizon service.
 Head to Verizon Prepaid’s website to check whether your specific model is supported.

 Also, we’re seeing a growing trend of unlocked phones with support for Verizon and its Prepaid bands.
 Examples include the various Motorola E and G series as well as those from Blu, Alcatel, Essential, and Samsung.